Coco Chanel (Eladio Carrión and Bad Bunny song)

-"Coco Chanel" is a song by American rapper Eladio Carrión and Puerto Rican singer Bad Bunny.
+"Coco Chanel" is a song by American rapper Eladio Carrión and Puerto Rican rapper Bad Bunny.
 It was released on March 17, 2023, through Rimas Entertainment, as the eighth track on Carrión's fourth studio album 3men2 Kbrn (2023).
 Commercially successful, the song debuted on the Billboard Hot 100 at number 87, marking Carrión's first appearance on the chart.

 Lyrics

 Titled after and a tribute to Coco Chanel, who founded the Chanel brand, both singers use the lyric "Quiere Coco Chanel, Louis V, Bottega (Coco), yeah." in the song's chorus.
 Bad Bunny uses lyrics such as "Pero el sol de PR calienta má' que el de Phoenix / Ella lo sabe" in his verse, possibly calling out American basketball player Devin Booker, who was in a relationship with Kendall Jenner.
 In the same verse, Bad Bunny also mentions Jenner through the lyric "Las de escorpio son peligro."
 Through the verse, rumors that Bad Bunny was dating Jenner were spreading on social media.